CATEGORY:

 C | Step-by-Step UX Flow

-To reduce cognitive load and bring clarity to a previously fragmented process, I introduced a 4-step “UX Corridor”, a structured flow that guides users through data input, validation, and score calculation.
+To reduce cognitive load and bring clarity to a previously fragmented process, I introduced a four-step “UX Corridor”, a structured flow that guides users through data input, validation, and score calculation.

 In the previous version, all material data was displayed in long, continuous layouts, making it difficult to track progress or understand where users were in the process.